 While many voices have expressed concern that companies are too short-termist, they have also been careful not to confuse the issue with quarterly reporting.

 When FCLTGlobal, a campaign group set up to encourage long-term thinking in business, released its report last year, it made a crucial distinction.

 “It is critical to distinguish quarterly guidance, which relies on forecasts issued by companies to influence market expectations, from quarterly reporting, the retrospective reporting of factual performance, and consensus estimates, external analysts’ forecasts of earnings performance,” the report said.
 Has Trump picked the wrong bogeyman?

 It is interesting to compare the current US debate with what has happened in the UK over the past two years.
-Within the next two months the Investment Association is likely to publish its latest survey of quarterly reporting dropouts—those companies that have given up on quarterly reporting.
+Within the next two months the Investment Association is likely to publish its latest survey of quarterly reporting dropouts—those companies that have given up on quarterly reports.

 In September last year the association released figures indicating that 40% of FTSE 100 constituents, and 60% of the FTSE 250, have ceased reported every three months.
 Year on year, the number of FTSE 100 companies that issued quarterly reports had declined by 19%.

 The changed followed a call by the association in 2016 to end quarterly reporting.
 This came as part of what it called a Productivity Action Plan aimed at helping boosting UK productivity, which is notoriously poor.

 The Investment Association made the usual arguments that quarterly reporting can lull company managers into making “myopic” business decisions.

 But in a position paper, the association also said its members—200 investment management firms—found the value of quarterly reporting “questionable”.

 “When evaluating a company, our members need to be able to assess the health of the business, its growth potential, and the long-term sustainability of its earnings,” said the paper.